Is A Wedding Coming Soon For #MileyCyrus And #LiamHemsworth?

 “Once [Miley Cyrus] returns to The Voice [next fall], she wants to put out new music, tour and so much more,” the insider explained.
 “She wants to perform at Coachella and be involved in a future Super Bowl, either doing the halftime show or National Anthem.
 She wants to check off many major career goals, so marriage and kids are way down the list of what she wants to achieve in the next two, three years.”

-Miley Cyrus appeared on The Voice Season 10 as a mentor for coach Christina Aguilera and the following year, she was brought to the show in a full-time role.
+Miley Cyrus appeared on The Voice Season 10 as a mentor for coach Christina Aguilera, and the following year, she was brought to the show in a full-time role.

 Miley Cyrus and Liam Hemsworth began dating in 2009 as they filmed The Last Song and became engaged in 2012 when she was just 19-years-old.
 One year later, after a racy performance at the MTV Video Music Awards, Miley Cyrus and the actor called it quits and spent over two years apart.